 What Sushi Knives Do I Need?

-A Usuba knife is a single-edge flat knife that is used to cut vegetables.
+A Usuba knife is a single-edge flat knife that is used to cut and peel vegetables and garnishes.
 They are particularly good at chopping or slicing, which are the cutting techniques most used in the preparation of vegetable for sushi.

 How to Find the Best Sushi Knife

-Here are three top choices that have all of the features and design elements we look for in a good quality sushi knife:
+Here are four top choices that have all of the features and design elements we look for in a good quality sushi knife.

 It can be a little more difficult to find a left handed sushi knife, but not impossible.
 If you’re a lefty, try this left-handed sushi knife that is specially designed.